+The conversation when you’re remote isn’t just limited to meetings only.
+You should combine your meeting tool with a messaging tool so you can continue the conversations.
 If you’re looking for a messaging software that allows all members of the team to communicate efficiently, then Slack might be for you.
 With Slack, there is the option to organize team conversations into private or open channels, meaning that team messaging can be organized according to projects or departments.
 The app is easy to use and is supported by a range of devices including mobile devices, as well as computers.

 7. Google Drive

+Along with hosting your meeting it’s important to have a document asset sharing tool too.
 As one of the most popular choices for live collaboration, Google Drive allows users to store up to 15 GB of data for free.
 Not only can users store files on the cloud, but they can also share and edit these documents in real-time with other collaborators.
 Google Drive can be used on computers, tablets, and smartphones.

 Because the program is compatible with Microsoft Word, individuals are able to use editing and formatting tools they are already familiar with.
 Users can also access and edit other file types, including spreadsheets, presentations, images, and even audio files.
 It’s the perfect compliment to communicate together in meetings.

-Dropbox is a cloud-based file sharing company that allows its customers to share documents instantly with any and all devices to anybody in the world.
+Another document asset sharing tool is Dropbox, which is a cloud-based file sharing company that allows its customers to share documents instantly with any and all devices to anybody in the world.
 This tool is essential for any business, especially when people are working from home.
 You’ll need this tool at one point to share presentations, files, and documents for virtual team collaborations.

 Dropbox is similar to Google Drive, Dropbox is secure, easy to use, and you have full control over your file structures, access controls, adding secure passwords to files and folders, and making sure everyone within your business can have access to the files they need.